Cecil Kelley criticality accident: The excursion

-Among other ideal characteristics, the optimal shape for any fissile substance to become supercritical is the shape of least surface area, a sphere.
-Although the plutonium-rich solution was not spherical, the vortex made it thicker in the center, and this, along with the corresponding increase in density and the neutron reflectivity of the aqueous layer surrounding it, caused the dissolved plutonium to reach and cross the criticality threshold in approximately one second: neutrons within the mixture began to bombard the nuclei of the solution's plutonium atoms with sufficient frequency to cause these atoms to break apart and release other neutrons in a sustained nuclear chain reaction lasting only 200 microseconds but releasing a huge burst of neutrons and gamma radiation.
-Such an uncontrolled release of nuclear energy is often referred to as an excursion.
-Within 3 seconds, the layers in the mixture had become dispersed, and no further excursions were possible.
+The optimal shape for any fissile substance to become supercritical is the shape of least surface area, a sphere.
+Although the plutonium-rich solution was not spherical, the vortex made it thicker in the center; this, along with the increase in density and neutron reflectivity of the aqueous layer surrounding it, caused the fissile material in the mixer to become supercritical after approximately one second.